Star Wars Hyperspace Mountain: Star Wars: Hyperspace Mountain (2017–2027)

 the trains forward, accelerating to 44 mph and launching into Hyperspace from Earth.

 Upon arrival at Jakku, a group of TIES quickly ambushes the train, as it bobs and weaves its way through the dogfight as laser fire is volleyed between spaceships.
 With the TIES destroyed, the Blue Squadron fires at a nearby Star Destroyer, striking a critical blow to its bridge.
 Another jump into hyperspace is made sending the trains back to the station.

+De la Terre à la Lune/From the Earth to the Moon Return (2027–)

+At D23 2026, plans were announced to close Star Wars: Hyperspace Mountain by the end of 2027, with the ride being restored to its original De la Terre à la Lune theming.

 Public reception

 When it first opened in 1995, the ride was well received with French guests who had been criticizing Disneyland Paris for not respecting their culture.
 Space Mountain was seen as an homage, and paid respect to the French visionaries of the 19th century.
 The rollercoaster's cutting-edge effects, architecture, storytelling and intense ride layout was praised by guests.
 Additionally, the ride's success allowed Disneyland Paris to see its first profits, after the financial troubles the company had run through shortly after opening the park.